 Velero serves to both restore and migrate Kubernetes applications.
 Typically, backup and restore does not involve upgrading Kubernetes API group versions.
 However, when migrating from a source cluster to a destination cluster, it is not unusual to see the API group versions differing between clusters.

 Kubernetes by default allows changing API group versions between clusters as long as the upgrade is a single version, for example, v1 -> v2beta1.
 Jumping multiple versions, for example, v1 -> v3, is not supported out of the box.
-This is where the Enable API Group Version feature comes in.
+This is where the Velero Enable API Group Version feature can help you during an upgrade.

 Currently, the Enable API Group Version feature is in beta and can be enabled by installing Velero with a